Environmental Management

 • Participation in the Hydrogen and Fuel Cell Strategy Council, the Public-Private Council to Promote the Introduction of Sustainable Aviation Fuel (SAF), the Public-Private Council to Promote the Introduction of Synthetic Fuels (e-fuels), and the Carbon Recycling Roadmap Study Group

-• Our projects (hydrogen business, etc.) selected for the Green Innovation Fund administered by the New Energy and Industrial Technology Development Organization (NEDO)
+• Our projects (hydrogen business, etc.) selected for the Green Innovation Fund Projects administered by the New Energy and Industrial Technology Development Organization (NEDO)

 • Participation in the GX League*, where we actively made recommendations on ETS system design